 The first step in the event of an animal attack is to seek medical treatment for your injuries.
 Under the strict liability statutes in Flint, Michigan, you may be liable for payment of these medical expenses, so it’s important to document them accordingly.

 Another step in the process of filing a dog bite claim is to collect evidence, like eyewitness accounts of the event, vaccination records, and any other pertinent history about the animal.
-The personal injury attorneys at Cochran, Kroll & Associates, P.C., are well-versed in dog bite cases and know how to present this information to the court in a compelling manner.
+The Dog Bite Lawyer in Flint at Cochran, Kroll & Associates, P.C., are well-versed in dog bite cases and know how to present this information to the court in a compelling manner.

 To file a claim for your dog bite injury, you must do so within three years of the date of the dog bite.
 If you wait longer, you will be ineligible to file a claim under the Michigan statute of limitations for personal injury cases.
 If you’ve been injured by a dog’s bite, don’t delay in seeking counsel to help you file your claim.